 I always have a jumpsuit for fall.
 They are great to throw sweaters over and then have the rest of your outfit taken care of.
 Most of the time they can be warmer than a dress as well.

-I call jean jackets the jacket of the north because there is rarely a season where a jean jacket doesn’t make sense.
+I call jean jackets the jacket of the north and a fall clothing essential because there is rarely a season where a jean jacket doesn’t make sense.
 It is a near essential to our life here especially summer and fall.

-So tell me what are some essentials to your fall wardrobe?
+So tell me what are some fall clothing essentials you have in your wardrobe?
 What do you swear by?